Jump-starting relativistic flows, and the M87 jet: Kerr Black Hole Analysis

+Next, we calculate the Lorentz factors relative to fixed observers in spacetime and co-rotating observers with the wire.
 The Lorentz factor can be used to get the speed of the particle as a function of the distance from the black hole singularity.
 This speed will never exceed the speed of light, unlike the proper speed in (\ref{VelocitySquared2}), see figure (\ref{FIGUREALL}).
 We construct the Lorentz factor in curved spacetimes by imagining filling the (2+1)-D Kerr spacetime with momentarily fixed observers everywhere (only between the ergosphere and the outer light cylinder, as we will show why later).
 The particle anywhere between the light cylinders is at the same location as exactly one of these observers.
 At this point, we can obtain a dot product between the four-velocity of the fixed observer and that of the particle, and get an invariant quantity, which is the Lorentz factor of the particle as seen by the fixed observer where the particle is.
 The four-velocity of a fixed observer is ($\dot{t}\geq 0, \dot{r}=0,\dot{\phi}=0$)

 The four-velocity of the particle is

 The relative Lorentz factor observed by such fixed observes for the particle is

 From both (\ref{tDOT}) and (\ref{VelocitySquared2}), the Lorentz factor becomes